b1ack6urn/b1ack6urn.github.io/_posts/2022-05-12-awscognito.md

 ---
 ### Threat & Impact
-Since it was a 3-day engagement I had to sum up the engagement on successful privilege escalation.
+Since it was a 3-day timeboxed engagement I had to sum up the engagement on successful privilege escalation.
 Hence I could not leverage it further to Remote Code Execution from the Admin Panel.

 Anyways, that still brings the threat that it can be chained with a social engineering attack to trick Faculties, Students and other users for malicious intent, etc